Questions & Answers

 Q: What is the weight of each solar module?

 A: The weight is about 100-120 kg.
-100kg empty but considering the heating fluid inside, there is an added weight.
+100kg empty, but considering the heating fluid inside, there is an added weight.

 Q: How many rows are usually needed in the SunStainable system?

 A: The number of rows that can be placed depends on the size and shape of the land.
 It can be configured as needed with no maximum limit on rows.
-Additionally, because the system is adjustable and flexible, rows can be placed either in line or side by side.
+Additionally, because the system is adjustable and flexible, rows can be placed either inline or side by side.

 A: Our process begins with a pre-assessment questionnaire asking about the property geolocation so we can note the obstacles making shadows (trees, buildings, etc.) and assess the sunlight hour statistics of the location.
-All this, as well the consuming style of the client, affects the size of the concentrator, storage, and overall configuration of the solar technology system.
+All this, as well as the consuming style of the client, affects the size of the concentrator, storage, and overall configuration of the solar technology system.

 Q: Is the SunStainable system customizable?